ianhorswill/DPGD/Source/20 Part I/10 Clairvoyant programming/20 The Step language/030 Logic programming/70 Self-referential rules.md

 ## Notes

 [^inductive]: *Esoteric*: Sometimes self-referential rules are called *inductive* rather than *recursive*.
 The distinction is that recursions start with the complex case and move to the base case and inductions move from the base case to the complex case.
 Self-referential functions are usually described as recursive, whereas self-referential data structures are usually described as inductive.

+[^marge]: Again, I'd add Marge's parents too, but I can't find any record of them.